 Figure 2.40 and 2.41 map the key constraints to development presented by the site.
 There are major areas of constraint on the former flying field, which determine that new development will largely be restricted to the existing settlement area.
 Within the settlement area, the effects of many of the more minor constraints can be mitigated, but the layout of proposals is very significantly determined by physical constraints such as trees and buildings to be retained.
 The main issues include:

-- Conservation area and listed / scheduled buildings. - Ecological designations. - Visual and physical barriers and intrusions. - Redundant structures and areas of defective infrastructure. - Root protection areas. - Areas of contamination due to the former Petrol/Oil/Lubricants (POL) system and other minor contaminant risks.
+- · Conservation area and listed / scheduled buildings. - · Ecological designations. - Visual and physical barriers and intrusions. - · Redundant structures and areas of defective infrastructure. - · Root protection areas. - · Creation of jobs and new housing to strengthen the existing community and its supporting facilities.